Yannick Ngakoue Is Coming for Your Quarterback

 "He has the potential to be one of the best of all time."

-If there was a 2016 draft do-over, Campbell adds, he would be every team's first pick.
+If there were a 2016 draft do-over, Campbell adds, he would be every team's first pick.

 Surely, Jackson will sound the alarms.
 He played alongside Von Miller on the Broncos' Super Bowl 50 team.
 He recovered the fumble that Miller, the game's MVP, forced.
 Using Ngakoue's name in the same sentence is, presumably, blasphemous.